-- Web-Based Malware: FortiGuard Labs identified web-based malware as the most common vehicle for delivering malware during the first half of 2020, commonly used as part of phishing campaigns and scams.
-This attack vector outranked email as the primary delivery vector used by cyber criminals for the first time in a while.
-This year, consumers should be mindful of suspicious websites or advertisements that direct them away from whichever trusted site they’re browsing or that lure them with enticing deals.
+- Web-Based Malware: Consumers should be mindful of suspicious websites or advertisements that direct them away from whichever trusted site they’re browsing or that lure them with enticing deals.
 In some cases, all it takes is a momentary visit to a malicious webpage to infect your device.

-- Hijacked Online Services: We continue to see cyber criminals exploit millions of premium streaming entertainment accounts.
+- Hijacked Online Services: We continue to see cybercriminals exploit streaming entertainment accounts.
 Oftentimes, account information is stolen and then listed for sale on Dark Web black market sites.
 If you’re gifting a streaming subscription to a family member or signing up to take advantage of a Cyber Monday promotion yourself, remember to monitor remote usage, such as notices about unfamiliar logins to your subscription service, and contact the provider if you notice any suspicious activity.

 Promote Safe Online Shopping Habits

 The best way to avoid falling victim to a Cyber Monday attack is to practice safe online shopping habits.
 Use common sense when browsing online and stick to trusted retailers for holiday deals and promotions.
-And when you make those purchases, credit is the best way to buy (as opposed to debit).
-Credit cards offer built-in consumer fraud protection, so you’re more likely to get your money back if a worst-case scenario comes true.
+And when you make those purchases, keep in mind that credit cards offer built-in consumer fraud protection!

-While the ability to purchase goods, send gifts, and connect to loved ones over digital networks has been incredibly valuable over the course of the pandemic, it’s important to understand that these conveniences are not free of risk.
+While the ability to purchase goods, send gifts, and connect to loved ones over digital networks has been incredibly valuable over the course of the pandemic especially, it’s important to understand that these conveniences are not free of risk.
 Rather than getting caught up in the rush and excitement of Cyber Monday shopping, take a moment this year to pause and revisit cybersecurity best practices.
 And don’t forget to pass on your knowledge to your friends and family, as well.
-This way, we can all enjoy a safe and relaxing (albeit socially distanced) holiday season.
-They might also consider that advice the best gift they get this year!
+This way, we can all enjoy a safe and relaxing holiday season.